Ana Lily Amirpour: Style and themes

-Inspiration from the eastern and western worlds are equally present in all her work, particularly influenced by Amirpour's experience as a first generation Iranian-American.
+Inspiration from the Eastern and Western worlds are equally present in all her work, mainly influenced by Amirpour's experience as a first-generation Iranian-American.
 Themes of outcasts, rebels, and "otherness" are a staple to her filmography to date, which she attributes to her personal history of feeling out of place.
-“I’m a brown woman immigrant, my family escaped the Iranian Revolution, I grew up on two continents, English wasn’t the first language in my home.
-I know what it is to be the ‘other’ very, very well.”
+"I'm a brown woman immigrant, my family escaped the Iranian Revolution, I grew up on two continents, and English wasn't the first language in my home.
+I know what it is to be the 'other' very well."
 These themes usually revolve around central female characters who are outcasts in their own worlds and must find a way to break free from the molds they've been confined to by society.
 Yet when confronted with the question of feminism, she explains that her debut film "can be feminist if that's what people think," while still prompting her critics and audience to consider her individuality as an artist separate from her womanhood.
-Amirpour quips, "I wonder if when Tarantino made Kill Bill, did people say he was being a feminist?
+Amirpour quips, "I wonder if when Tarantino made Kill Bill, did people say he was a feminist?
 It's weird.
-I wonder if like, 'Oh a female and so she's battling misogyny.'”
+I wonder if like, 'Oh a female and so she's battling misogyny.'"
 However, women are not the only source of outcasts in her films.
 In a Q&A with Roger Corman about A Girl Walks Home Alone at Night, Amirpour explained that "all the characters in the story are isolated and grappling with something that keeps them away from other people and themselves and from knowing what they want and from figuring out how to get it."
-She has noted that she finds her characters from a personal place within herself: "I like outcasts, I'm always drawn to the people that don't neatly fit into the conventional shit that's all around, the system.
-But, for what I'm writing right now, once again it's all about this shit that I'm personally trying to figure out."
+She has noted that she finds her characters from a secret place within herself: "I like outcasts, I'm always drawn to the people that don't neatly fit into the conventional shit that's all around, the system.
+But, for what I'm writing right now, once again, it's all about this shit that I'm trying to figure out."

-Another signature characteristic of Amirpour's filmmaking is her embrace of the political.
+Another signature characteristic of Amirpour's film-making is her embrace of the political.
 Although she approaches any feminist reading of A Girl Walks Home Alone At Night with a level of reserve, Amirpour hopes her audience will appreciate the film's representation of a drag-wearing, silent character named Rockabilly who she describes as gay and Bitch Media calls genderqueer.
-Amirpour says, "If there's one political thing [in the movie], it's not the chador, it's Rockabilly, because it's not OK to be gay in Iran."
+Amirpour says, "If there's one political thing [in the movie], it's not the chador; it's Rockabilly because it's not OK to be gay in Iran."
 With Bad Batch, Amirpour claimed a popular political interpretation of her work that moves beyond her original intention.
 She created the film in 2015 with the vision of depicting society's outcasts and later donned the anti-Trump message ascribed to it.
-The film was also meant to be a critique of modern capitalism and consumerist ideology, as motifs of overindulgence and consumption took center stage, themes that were also present in her first feature.
+The film was also meant to critique modern capitalism and consumerist ideology, as motifs of overindulgence and consumption took center stage, themes that were also present in her first feature.